Ghanaian Dry Bofrot Recipe

 For the seasoning, you may use cinnamon, cayenne pepper, vanilla extract, and other flavoring agents you want to incorporate.
 You can make plenty of flavors and variations of bofrot, so make each batch amazingly delicious!

-• Pot: Deep fry the bofrot in a pot to cook evenly.
+• Pot: Deep fry the Ghanaian Dry Bofrot in a pot to cook evenly.

 • Stand mixer: Make the dough using a mixer or your hands.